 Another benefit we see from DfMA construction is the evolution of a more direct relationship between the customer and their supply chain, cutting down on transactional costs and eliminating a lot of inefficiency.
 The contractor’s role becomes more profitable and sophisticated – what we refer to as a manufacturing assembly manager.
 We believe that going forward this role will put more effort into controlling logistics, supply chain etc… In fact, roles throughout the supply chain will change, becoming more efficient and more focused on driving value.

-With construction Platforms, we’ve attempted to take everything we’ve learned in our client work and embed it in a set of components that clients and the industry more generally can benefit from.
+With Platform construction, we’ve attempted to take everything we’ve learned in our client work and embed it in a set of components that clients and the industry more generally can benefit from.
 We’re focusing on the least amount of material, the lowest carbon materials, the highest levels of productivity.
 These are the driving principles of industrialised construction.

 In terms of maximising value, we must also address the reality that at present, the majority of an architect or designer’s time is spent documenting ideas, whereas in actuality, it is the creation of the idea in the first place which is the most value-adding element.
 One benefit of standardising components is that we can document the rules around those components.
 This in turn means we’re able to automate the design process (to a certain level), or certainly automate the production of the BIM model.